MacsiDigital/laravel-api-client/README.md

 	// Where the models are
 	protected $modelNamespace = '';

-    // deafult query string names for page and per_page fields protected $perPageField = 'page_size';
+    // default query string names for page and per_page fields protected $perPageField = 'page_size';
     protected $pageField = 'page';